danoe/backuppc_monitor_zabbix/README.md

 ## Install

-1. Add a line from 'sudo' file to your sudo config cp etc/sudoers.d/zabbix-backuppc /etc/sudoers.d/zabbix-backuppc
+Add a line from 'sudo' file to your sudo config

+    cp etc/sudoers.d/zabbix-backuppc /etc/sudoers.d/zabbix-backuppc

-2. copy 'zabbix-backuppc.pl' and 'zabbix-discover-backuppc.pl' to '/usr/local/bin'
+Copy 'zabbix-backuppc.pl' and 'zabbix-discover-backuppc.pl' to '/usr/local/bin'

     cp usr/local/bin/*.pl /usr/local/bin

-3. make it executable with backuppc user chmod +x /usr/local/bin/*.pl
+Make it executable with backuppc user

+    chmod +x /usr/local/bin/*.pl

-4. You need to have 'EnableRemoteCommands=1' in Zabbix agent config
+You need to have in Zabbix agent config

+    'EnableRemoteCommands=1'

-4. Import 'backuppc_zbx_export_templates.xml' into Zabbix and configure it
+Import template into Zabbix and configure it:

+    zabbix-templates/zabbix-backuppc-template.xml

 ## The template contains